dgra-cam/dgra-website/content/docs/lore/names.md

 and manufacture of precision scientific instruments, and the ninth child of Charles Darwin.
 He was also a Fellow of Trinity College in Cambridge, and was elected Mayor of the city between 1896 and 1897.

+Jenyns Drive

+: An English clergyman, author, and naturalist, the Reverend [Leonard Jenyns] (1800-1893) was another scholar mentored by John Stevens Henslow.
+Jenyns was the original choice for the naturalist on the second voyage of HMS Beagle but turned down the offer due to ill health and parish duties.
+He and Henslow suggested Charles Darwin as his replacement.

 Lawrence Weaver Road